olumayor99/Yolo/DESIGN.md

 The app is deployed on an EKS cluster which is provisioned in a VPC.
 The whole infrastructure was provisioned using terraform, and the app was deployed using Helm.

+You can view a detailed map of the resources the terraform scripts create by uploading the [plan.json](Infrastructure/plan.json) file [here](https://hieven.github.io/terraform-visual/).

 ### VPC

-The VPC was provisioned using the VPC terraform module.
-The module helps with compactness of code, and also allows provisioning many VPC-related resources by just specifying some values using fewer characters.
-I provisioned public subnets for loadbalancers, private subnets for kubernetes nodes, and intra subnets for EKS controlplane resources.
+The VPC was provisioned using the [VPC Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).
+The module helps with compactness of code, and also allows provisioning many VPC-related resources by just specifying their conditions and/or values.
+I provisioned public subnets for loadBalancers, private subnets for kubernetes nodes, and intra subnets for EKS controlplane resources.
 This is the recommended way by AWS.
 The resources all spanned across three availability zones.
 I was also able to provision a single NAT gateway for the VPC, an internet gateway, a private route table, and a public route table too (the route tables were automatically created by the VPC module).
 The VPC module provisioned the route tables with the least routes needed, and they were more than okay for my use-case.

 ### EKS

-The EKS cluster was provisioned with the EKS Terraform module.
-It consists of two nodegroups, one uses on-demand instances, and the other one uses spot instances.
+The EKS cluster was provisioned with the [EKS Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).
+It consists of two nodegroups, one uses on-demand instances, and the other uses spot instances.
+This was done for cost savings.
 The EKS module automatically creates and configures the recommended security groups for the EKS cluster according to AWS best practices.
+An OIDC provider was also deployed, making it easier to create and grant permissions to service accounts needed by some resources (e.g. external-dns, and cluster-autoscaler).
 I deployed two types of auto-scalers in the EKS cluster: a horizontal pod autoscaler (HPA), and a cluster autoscaler (CA).

 A horizontal pod autoscaler works by getting metrics (CPU, or memory) from the target pods in a cluster, and it will add more pods or delete more pods based on the set target limit, and the difference between the minimum pods, maximum pods, and the actual number of pods.
 It needs the metrics server deployed for it to be able to work.
+Athough you can define HPA in the deployments, I prefer managing it as a separate configuration because it's easier that way.

 To test HPA, run the following commands to simulate load on the pods (I set the target limits very low so scaling will happen very quickly):

 ```sh